Baby Alpaca In The Kitchen: Waiting For Florence On The Farm

 hide caption

-Top: Tiffany Breindel, Program Director at 1870 Farm, prepares to put an identification tag into the cow Romeo's tail the day before Hurricane Florence hits Chapel Hill, N.C.
-Left: Luis Morales catches chickens to put them in the coop before they board it up.
-Right: Breindel puts an identification tag in a horse's mane.
+(Top) Tiffany Breindel, program director at 1870 Farm, prepares to put an identification tag in calf Romeo's tail the day before Hurricane Florence hits Chapel Hill, N.C.
+(Left) Luis Morales catches chickens to put them in the coop before they board it up.
+(Right) Breindel attaches an identification tag to a horse's mane.

 Madeline Gray for NPR

-As Hurricane Florence hits North Carolina, Amanda McKee's only concern is for her animals at 1870 Farm outside of Chapel Hill.
-McKee and her husband David Schwartz transformed the nearly 150-year-old farm, and another in Durham, into an agritourism destination that now houses horses, donkeys, a cow, alpacas, goats, sheep, chickens, and a host of other animals, including a baby alpaca named Xanadu that lives with the family full-time.
+As Hurricane Florence hits North Carolina, Amanda McKee's only concern is for her animals at 1870 Farm outside Chapel Hill.
+McKee and her husband, David Schwartz, transformed the nearly 150-year-old farm, and another in Durham, into an agritourism destination that now houses horses, donkeys, a cow, alpacas, goats, sheep, chickens and a host of other animals, including a baby alpaca named Xanadu that lives with the family full time.

-Before the storm, McKee said she could tell the animals were acting more alert and skittish than usual as they sense the storm in the air.
+Before the storm, McKee says, she could tell the animals were acting more alert and skittish than usual as they sensed the storm in the air.
 "They just seem much more aware of their surroundings," she says.

 Madeline Gray for NPR